1959582_10203081198489244_274663726_n.jpg

 Welcome to this blog, the story of a great big Australian adventure.
 It documents my travels, life in Australia over more than a decade, and a subject I was able to become involved in during that time – environmental conservation.

-Our great big Australian adventure came to an end some time ago.
+The big Australian adventure came to an end some time ago.
 There was a welcome reprise earlier this year, however, when we returned to Victoria for a family celebration in Torquay (Rocky Point Lookout viewed from Surf Beach, above).
-We made the most of a two-month stay to fit in a couple of mini-trips to destinations we hadn’t reached in more than a decade of living there.
+We made the most of a two-month stay to fit in a couple of mini-trips to destinations we hadn’t reached in more than a decade of living in Aus.

 In the beginning – 2010 – the move to Australia might only have lasted a few months: nothing was certain.
 As it was, we spent 12 years there: lived in two state capitals; took numerous opportunities to travel further afield; and ventured several times into my favourite landscape – desert.